Developer Guidelines

 limitSets the page size of the request object

 startAfterStart after the provided pagination ID.
 Leave empty for the first query.
-The response will contain a property nextStartAfter which need to be used for any subsequent queries until nextStartAfter is empty.
+The response will contain a property nextStartAfter, which needs to be used for any subsequent queries until nextStartAfter is empty.

-The whole resource can be retrieved using endpoint supporting pagination.
-Reading loop should include page read endpoint call with startAfter property, filled with the content of nextStartAfter from the previous page read result.
-When nextStartAfter property is empty, then reading loop should finish processing.
+The whole resource can be retrieved using an endpoint supporting pagination.
+The reading loop should include a page read endpoint call with the startAfter property, filled with the content of nextStartAfter from the previous page read a result.
+When nextStartAfter if the property is empty, the reading loop should finish processing.

 Example